🔥 Get $100 off with today’s special

 rat in attic

-Rats in the attic can quickly turn into a serious rodent problem.
-Many homeowners in Birmingham hear scratching or scurrying sounds above the ceiling at night.
-These sounds often mean roof rats have moved in.
+Rats in the attic can become a serious rodent problem fast.
+Homeowners in Birmingham often hear scratching or scurrying sounds above the ceiling at night.
+These sounds often mean roof rats or other rodents are active in the attic.

-Rats can damage attic insulation, chew electrical wires, and leave droppings across storage areas.
-A rat infestation can also bring health risks and strong odors.
+Rats damage attic insulation, chew electrical wires, and leave droppings in storage areas.
+A rat infestation also creates health risks and strong odors.

-The good news is that there are clear steps you can take to get rid of rats and stop the infestation from getting worse.
+There are clear steps you can take to get rid of rats and stop the infestation, or contact a rodent control service in Birmingham for full removal.

 Key Takeaways

-• Roof rats often enter attics through small openings in the roof.
+• Roof rats enter attics through small openings in the roof.

-• Droppings, gnaw marks, and scurrying sounds are common signs of rats.
+• Droppings, gnaw marks, and scurrying sounds are signs of rats.

-• Snap traps and baited traps can help control a rat problem.
+• Snap traps and baited traps help control a rat problem.

 What to Do First for Attic Rats

-If you think rats are in your attic, start with a quick inspection.
-These first steps can help you confirm rat activity and plan your next move.
+If you suspect rats in your attic, start with a quick inspection.
+These steps confirm rat activity and guide your next move.

 Look for Droppings and Gnaw Marks

-Rat droppings are one of the most common signs of rats.
-You may find droppings along rafters, attic insulation, or storage boxes.
+Rat droppings are a clear sign of rat activity.
+You may find them along rafters, attic insulation, or storage boxes.

-You may also see gnaw marks on wood, pipes, or electrical wires.
-Rats chew often to keep their teeth short.
-These marks help confirm a rat infestation.
+You may also notice gnaw marks on wood, pipes, or electrical wires.
+Rats often chew to keep their teeth short, and these marks confirm a rat infestation.

 Listen for Scurrying at Night

-If you hear movement near the rafters or attic insulation, there may already be a rodent infestation.
+You may hear scurrying sounds after dark when roof rats are active.
+If you hear movement near the rafters or attic insulation, it often indicates a rodent infestation.

 Remove Easy Food Sources

 Food attracts rats.
-Pet food left in garages, open trash, or bird seed can bring them close to your home.
+Pet food left in garages, open trash, or bird seed can attract rats to your home.

-Clean up outdoor food sources and store pet food in sealed containers.
-Removing food sources can slow down a growing rat problem.
+Clean up outdoor food sources and store pet food in sealed containers to help reduce a rat problem.

 How to Get Rid of Rats in the Attic

-Once you confirm rat activity, you can start removing them.
-These methods help safely get rid of rats.
+After you confirm rat activity, you can start removing them.
+These methods remove rats safely.

 Set Rat Traps in Active Areas